Browsing restrictions can be lifted for a fee.

 | 2025Q1 |

-The most recent financial report for Harvard bioscience, inc. (HBIO) covers the period of 2025Q3 and was published on 2025/09/30.
+The most recent financial report for Harvard bioscience, inc. (HBIO) covers the period of 2025Q4 and was published on 2025/12/31.
 This report is prepared according to IFRS/US GAAP standards and includes key financial indicators—Revenue, Profitability, Cash Flow, and Capital Structure.
 This information is essential for investors evaluating HBIO's short-term business performance and financial health.
 For the latest updates on HBIO's earnings releases, visit this page regularly.

-According to the past four quarterly reports, Harvard bioscience, inc. (HBIO)'s earnings per share (EPS) shows a steady growth trend, with the latest EPS at -0.03.
+According to the past four quarterly reports, Harvard bioscience, inc. (HBIO)'s earnings per share (EPS) shows a declining trend, with the latest EPS at -0.6.
 If EPS continues to rise due to revenue growth and cost optimization, it can support P/E valuation recovery and attract long-term investors.

-Harvard bioscience, inc. (HBIO)'s Free Cash Flow (FCF) for the period is 736K, calculated as Operating Cash Flow minus Capital Expenditures, representing a rise of 137.69% compared with the previous period.
+Harvard bioscience, inc. (HBIO)'s Free Cash Flow (FCF) for the period is -695K, calculated as Operating Cash Flow minus Capital Expenditures, representing a fall of 155.2% compared with the previous period.
 Positive FCF growth provides stable funding for dividends, debt repayment, or strategic acquisitions, and is an important measure of true profitability and shareholder return potential.